 How Email Marketing Works

-1. Build a List: You collect email addresses through your website, social media, or in-person using a “lead magnet” (like a free guide or a discount code).
+You gather email addresses through the site, social media, or in-person methods using a lead magnet such as the guide or the discount code.

-3. Send the Content: You create an email—maybe a newsletter or a sale announcement—and send it to your subscribers.
+You compose an email maybe in the form of a newsletter or a promotion announcement and send it to your subscribers.

 Advantages of Email Marketing

-There is a reason why top brands spend millions on their email marketing strategy.
+There’s a reason why the biggest brands spend millions on their email marketing strategy.
 Here are the biggest perks:

-• Personalization: You can address your customers by name and send them content based on what they actually like.
+By personalization, you may address your customers by their name and send content to them basing on what they really like.

 Disadvantages of Email Marketing